-Patent drawing is considered as one of the most important elements of a patent application as it streamlines the whole patent granting process.
+Patent drawing is one of the most important elements of a patent application as it streamlines the whole patent granting process.
 With an aesthetic patent drawing, we can speak a lot about our invention without writing a whole bunch of texts.
-However, applicants should know the proper way of formatting a drawing otherwise it may be rejected outright by the patent office as they are very selective about the formatting of a drawing that is accompanying a patent application.
+However, applicants should know the proper way of formatting a drawing otherwise it may objection outright by the patent office as they are very selective about the formatting of a drawing that is accompanying a patent application.
 Below mentioned are some of the rules that a draftsperson should take into consideration while formatting details of utility patent drawings.

 Formatting Details of Utility Patent Drawings

 - Avoid Unnecessary Texts- Most of the time we see draftsperson use extra text/texts to indicate a certain event in a drawing.
 Some examples of such drawings are Open, Closed, Partially Closed etc. While the intention could be good such as extra added texts can jeopardize your overall goal as these are not allowed in a drawing created for patents.
 Formatting Details of Utility Patent Drawings

-- Lines should be dark, uniformly thick, and well-defined- Lines drawn in a patent drawing should be given extra consideration as these are one of the most important components of a patent drawing.
+- Lines should be dark, uniformly thick, and well-defined- Lines are drawn in a patent drawing should be given extra consideration as these are one of the most important components of a patent drawing.
 There are myriad of lines that are used in a patent drawing and each has its own definition and meaning.
 For example, a dotted line has a different meaning while the dashed and continuous line has a different meaning.
-Such things should be considered while creating a patent drawing as they can either make or break your whole attempt.
+Such things must be in consideration while creating a patent drawing as they can either make or break your whole attempt.
 (Find out more on the line styles and conventions followed for patent drawings here)

 How can we help you?